Zoye LogoZoye Logo

 Trello's AI is limited to basic writing assistance (brainstorm, summarise, fix grammar) in card descriptions and comments, plus Butler automation where you can describe rules in plain English.
 There is no workspace-wide knowledge retrieval, no AI agents, no meeting notes summarisation, no risk prediction.

-ClickUp Brain (Business tier and above, $12/user/month) offers workspace-wide knowledge retrieval, Super Agents you can @mention and assign tasks to, automated standup reports, AI writing, meeting note summaries, and multi-model access.
+ClickUp Brain (a paid add-on at around $9/user/month on top of any plan) offers workspace-wide knowledge retrieval, Super Agents you can @mention and assign tasks to, automated standup reports, AI writing, meeting note summaries, and multi-model access.

 This is the biggest gap in the entire comparison.
 If AI is a meaningful part of how you work in 2026, Trello is structurally behind.